-Previous Chapter Contents Next Chapter
+Previous Chapter | Contents | Next Chapter |

 Communication is one of the most important factors in human relationships.
 It includes many forms: our choice of words, our tone of voice, how loud we speak, our emphasis on certain words, hushed expressions, facial expressions, hand gestures, body movements, and even silence.
 The purpose of this paper is to provide some practical methods for communicating in loving and unselfish ways.
 The ultimate goal of responsible communication is to show love and respect for others by giving them the freedom to respond to us however they choose, while at the same time being honest with them about our own thoughts and feelings.

 There are basically three types of communication: aggressive, passive, and responsible.
 The type of communication we choose in any given encounter is an indication of what we are trying to accomplish in that encounter.
 Aggressive communication is the use of strength or power to overwhelm, intimidate, or manipulate others.
 The purpose of aggressive communication is to make other people think and/or act according to the way we want them to think and/or act.
 Passive communication is the use of partial or total silence (withdrawal) in order to avoid confrontation, arguments, hostility, and abuse.
-The purpose of passive communication it to keep the peace by appeasing the other person or giving him unrestricted freedom to vent his hurt or angry feelings.
+The purpose of passive communication is to keep the peace by appeasing the other person or giving him unrestricted freedom to vent his hurt or angry feelings.
 Responsible communication is the use of love (choosing what is best for others), respect, and truth (dealing honestly with facts, feelings, and assumptions) to express what we think and how we feel, while allowing the other person freedom to respond however he or she chooses.
-The purpose of responsible communication is to provide the best possible atmosphere for relationships to develop or be maintained through the use of two way communication, identification of the real issues, discovery of what the other person thinks and how he feels, a mutually agreeable resolution of conflict, and an affirmation of mutual respect and trust.
+The purpose of responsible communication is to provide the best possible atmosphere for relationships to develop or be maintained through the use of two-way communication, identification of the real issues, discovery of what the other person thinks and how he feels, a mutually agreeable resolution of conflict, and an affirmation of mutual respect and trust.

 AGGRESSIVE COMMUNICATION